 Related Reading: Must Visit Colorado Springs Restaurants

 The cost of daycare is expensive in any part of the country.
-Expect a weekly cost of $260 to $340/week for an infant.
+Expect a monthly cost of $1667 per child.
 Daycare expenses typically decrease as the child grows, and most centers offer discounts for multiple children.
 Be sure to ask for discounts but don’t expect significant price cuts.
-A recent Colorado Springs Moms Blog report quoted a local mother saying her cost for 2 toddlers in daycare is $450/week.
+Just like food, childcare is another cost of living aspect that is a national challenge with the average household childcare cost index rising more than 30% since 2019.

 The amount you spend on entertainment really depends on what you are looking for.
 For example, you can go to the movies for about $8/person.
 Of course, there are many other opportunities for fun, and some are more expensive than others.
 However, Colorado Springs has so many parks that offer free (and healthy) activities such as hiking and biking.